 If you want your cottage garden to be truly traditional, you might be surprised to know that up until the 19th century, many cottage gardens boasted little more than potatoes.
 Nostalgia inspires our image of a typical cottage garden as being beautiful and timeless, but it was also functional.
-One can’t forget that country homes, especially if they were some way from a town or market, were often required to work toward some semblance of self-sufficiency.
+One can’t forget that country homes, especially if they were some way from a town or market, were often required to be self-sufficient.

-Fences were a given for any cottage garden, and they played a practical role aside from dividing the surrounding and providing structure for plants.
+Fences were a given for any cottage garden, and they played a practical role aside from providing structure for plants.
 Their main purpose was, of course, to keep animals and rodents away from the vegetables.
 Yards around the cottage were also fenced to keep chickens and other domestic animals in and the predators out.
-Today, the fence still serves this purpose, but its role has been expanded.
-A low stone wall or picket fence gives a backdrop to flowering garden beds and gives climbers something to grab hold of.
+Today the fence still serves this purpose, but its role has been expanded.
+A low stone wall or picket fence offers a backdrop to flowering garden beds and supports climbing plants.

 All together, these elements work together to create the “classic” garden of a country cottage that lives in our memories and hearts.
 With a little elbow grease, plants, sunshine, and time, you can create your very own version of a cottage garden wherever you call home.